Displaying the Pictures

 Jalbum

-I have used Jalbum form a long time to prepare my hiking pictures for viewing.
+I have used Jalbum for a long time to prepare my hiking pictures for viewing.
 This program is FREE but has incredible support from the author and from others who use the program.
 The skins are constantly being improved and more are added.
 Changes in the main program occur as many user suggestions are incorporated into the design.
 My only problem is deciding which skins to use.
-Right now I favor Chameleon, Fotoplayer and Nature, all of which are found on the site.
+I have been using Fotoplayer, FotoSlides and Turtle which means I must prepare and post the pictures three times!
+This is a waste of time and space so I have finally settled on the Turtle skin since it is offers a clean display with may options, is currently being developed and does NOT require FLASH.
 If you have personal photos to process and display, give this program a try.
 They now offer FREE space on the web to store your pictures with reasonably priced upgrades for more storage.
-The website has also recently been update and improved.
-Try the following to view albums displayed with Jalbum.Fotoplayer (Flash based)
+The website has also recently been updated and improved.
+Try the following to view albums displayed with Jalbum.Tiger (non-Flash based)

 ANVSoft Flash Slideshow Maker